leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 <i>We are Brave and Fearless Hero Travellers ...
 No need for CheatMode</i>

 # How do you do this?
-<i>Just copy/paste a file into a directory ...
-No modification/influence on saves !!!
-No intervention on game files ...</i>
 - First, set your game software to "Offline".
 - Then download the "SEASON_DATA_CACHE.json" file from the cache directory of the Expedition you want to redo.
 - Replace the file in your [cache] directory with the one you've just uploaded